-III.E.
-Historical Employment by Workplace and Commuting Data

-We compare our model's historical predictions for workplace employment in Greater London with data on the "day population" of the City of London that are available from the day censuses of 1866, 1881, 1891, and 1911.
-19 In the face of a declining residential population ("night population"), the City of London Corporation undertook these censuses of the day population to demonstrate its enduring commercial importance.
-The day population is defined as "every person, male or female, of all ages, residing, engaged, occupied, or employed in each and every house, warehouse, shop, manufactory, workshop, counting house, office, chambers, stable, wharf, etc. ... during the working hours of the day, whether they sleep or do not sleep there."20 In other specification checks, we compare our model's predictions for commuting distances with historical commuting data based on the residence addresses of the employees of Henry Poole bespoke tailors, which has been located at the same workplace address in Savile Row in the City of Westminster since 1822.
-21
+Historical Employment by Workplace and Commuting Data: We compare our model's historical predictions for workplace employment within Greater London with data on the "day population" of the City of London that are available from the Day Censuses of 1866, 1881, 1891 and 1911.19 In the face of a declining residential population ("night population"), the City of London Corporation undertook these censuses of the day population to demonstrate its enduring commercial importance.
+The day population is defined as "... every person, male or female, of all ages, residing, engaged, occupied, or employed in each and every house, warehouse, shop, manufactory, workshop, counting house, office, chambers, stable, wharf, etc ... during the working hours of the day, whether they sleep or do not sleep there."20 In other specification checks, we compare our model's predictions for commuting distances with historical commuting data based on the residence addresses of the employees of the tailor Henry Poole, which has been located at the same workplace address in Savile Row in the City of Westminster since 1822.21